Top 8 Reasons for Poor Network Performance

 Capacity planning is intended to forecast and account for normal usage of the network.
 But what is ‘Normal’?
 The best planning in the world cannot predict the latest craze (Pokemon GO), or the hot trending topic/video (Cat Videos).
 These events can create unexpected spikes in network traffic that no one could have anticipated.
 However, sometimes the spike is more normal, or more predictable and the failure is simply that it wasn’t anticipated.

 Plan for Peak Traffic With Network Performance Monitoring

 Don’t fall into the trap of averaging traffic usage across all days of the week or month, or even across all 24 hours in a day.
 Approach your reporting and projections with an understanding of the nuance of the business.
-The rise and fall of traffic usage over different time periods is unique to every business and requires 100% fidelity in your data versus data that’s been aggregated over 5 to 30 minute intervals.
+The rise and fall of traffic usage over different time periods are unique to every business and requires 100% fidelity in your data versus data that’s been aggregated over 5 to 30-minute intervals.
 Statistical forecasting concepts such as 90% and 95% confidence intervals can also help focus on what is normal versus including outlying, one-time traffic spikes.